JetBrains-Research/viktor/README.md

 ======

 `viktor` implements a restricted subset of NumPy [ndarray] [ndarray] features in Kotlin.
-Here're some of the higlights:
+Here're some of the highlights:

 * Three basic data types: `StridedVector`, `StridedMatrix2` and `StridedMatrix3` specialized to `double` values.